goxberry/siam-cse-2013-presentation/README.md

     pandoc -t html README.md -o README.html

 I use Pandoc to convert Markdown to HTML, but for this README, any Markdown to HTML converter should suffice.

+### Generating the slide show given at SIAM CSE 2013

+Run the command:

+    pandoc --bibliography=talk-bibliography.bib
+    --template=beamer-talk-template.tex --csl=talk-custom.csl -t
+    beamer talk-performance.md -o talk-performance.pdf

+The presentation will be in the file `talk-performance.pdf`.
+The dependent files are:

+    - `talk-bibliography.bib`: References in BibTeX format
+    - `beamer-talk-template.tex`: Formatting template for Beamer
+    - `talk-custom.csl`: Citation Style Language XML file to specify format of references
+    - `talk-performance.md`: Markdown-formatted content for talk

 ### Generating slide shows: